Typhoon Tembin (2012): Taiwan

 On August 24, Tembin made landfall in southern Taiwan.
 The storm poured torrential rains, toppled trees, and caused flash flooding in several farmlands.
 Reportedly, 167.5 mm of rain fell within one hour, the heaviest downpour in over 100 years.
 The local weather bureau data showed Pingtung as a whole received 724 mm of rain since August 22.
 The typhoon dropped up to 500 mm of rainfall on Hengchuen during the overnight of August 23.
 Hengchun also recorded its highest rainfall since 1896.
 However, the most heavily populated areas were spared as the storm quickly reemerged into sea.
 Authorities in Pingtung reported that the town of Hengchun was hit by heavy flooding, with waters reaching 3 m high in some places.
 Northern Taiwan was largely spared and schools and offices in the region remained open.
 Flights to and from southern Taiwan were also cancelled as the typhoon struck.
 In some parts of southern Taiwan, Tembin blew off the rooftops of many houses.
 The toppled trees covered busy roads leading to severe traffic jams.
 Police also intentionally set up roadblocks in some regions anticipating landfalls.
 Despite no casualties, livelihoods of farmers and poor slum-dwellers were significantly affected by the typhoon.
-An official of the local highway administration said that the situation would have been even more worse if the highways were not blocked.
+An official of the local highway administration said that the situation would have been even worse if the highways were not blocked.
 On August 25, about 500 military personnel helped clean up flooded areas in Hengchun.
 The power outages and roadblocks were cleared by then.
 Also, railway services between Neishih and Fangshan which were earlier affected by the storm were restored after intensive repair work that, as the Taiwan Railways Administration claims, was done overnight.